leonard-seydoux/scatnet/README.md

 # scatnet
-Learnable scattering network in TensorFlow
+Learnable scattering network in TensorFlow and SymJAX.